 Having a missing tooth is anything but rare.
 In fact, 178 million Americans are missing at least a single tooth.
 It can be tempting to avoid the hassle and expense of replacing a missing tooth, but this can really impact both your overall oral health and your self-esteem.
-A bridge is a great way to replace that missing tooth or teeth and get back a great-looking smile.
+Dental bridges are a great way to replace that missing tooth or teeth and get back a great-looking smile.

-A dental bridge literally “bridges” the gap created by one or more missing teeth.
+Dental bridges literally “bridge” the gap created by one or more missing teeth.
 Anchored by the healthy teeth on both sides of the gap, a bridge features a false tooth or teeth to replace those that are missing.
 At our practice, Dr. Gill and Dr. Kenson use a variety of bridge options to address your particular needs.

 what is a dental bridge?